 • acting on the sale of a central London multi-let mixed use property for an off-shore trust at a sale price of £17.5m.

-Recent examples of how Paul has helped clients include:
+Recent examples of how Jamie has helped clients include:

 Jenny advises on the property aspects of corporate transactions and real estate development including financing, acquisitions and sales, landlord and tenant matters such as restrictive covenants.
 She is experienced in drafting complex sale and purchase agreements involving overage or profit sharing as well as negotiating planning and development obligations.